The Insider’s Guide to Planning Whistler Winter Fun

 Throwing together a turkey dinner in a hotel room can be a challenge so a number of Whistler restaurants offer dine-in, pick-up, or even cook-your-own turkey dinners for Christmas night.
-Check out our Christmas dining page for more details and an overview of Whistler restaurants.
+Check out our dining page for an overview of Whistler restaurants.
 If you see something that suits your needs, call them up and reserve a table or a take-out dinner sooner rather than later.

 4. Lessons, Rentals, Activities: Plan Ahead

-Thinking about a horse-drawn sleigh ride on Christmas eve?
-How about twilight ziplining through snow-covered trees?
-Catskiing on Boxing Day?
+Thinking about a snowmobile ride on Christmas eve?
+How about ziplining through snow-covered trees?
+Snowshoeing on Boxing Day?
 Whistler has no shortage of awesome activities but there is also no shortage of people who want to do them, especially over the holidays.
 Book ahead and ensure you get to do what you want, when you want (and if you don’t know what you want our itineraries might help).
 There are often a few activity deals floating around for smart early bookers as well.

 Same goes for ski lessons and high performance rentals, the more you can deal with now, the easier it will be when you get here.
-(Insider Tip: Kids 12 and under can get free accommodation, lift tickets and rental equipment if you are booking everything all together – get the fine details here).
+(Insider Tip: Kids 12 and under rent free with a paying adult, and kids six and under get free lift tickets – get the fine details here).

 5. Free Fun